 A Glug of Oil

-Butter Chicken Recipe
+Butter Chicken - Gordon Ramsay

-Chicken Makhani
+Indian Butter Chicken or Chicken Makhani

 Aromatic and full of flavour, this is one of the best sweet curries and is a firm favourite in this house.

-Murgh makhani, chicken makhani or Indian butter chicken whichever you prefer to call it!
+Murgh makhani, chicken makhani or Indian butter chicken, whichever you prefer to call it!

-Murgh makhani is the Indian name for butter chicken.
+It is the Indian name for butter chicken.
 According to Wikipedia, Makhani is an Indian word meaning "with butter".
 It has been given to Indian cuisine during the Mughal rule in India.

 It is now used in the names of several dishes from Punjabi cuisine.

-Anyway, after making this again last night (August 2023) my recipe has now been updated since I've discovered a couple of shortcuts, but fear not, it tastes just the same 😋 Hopefully, I've made it easier to follow.
+Why?
+Because since I've discovered a couple of shortcuts, but fear not, it tastes just the same 😋 Hopefully, I've made it easier to follow.

 The rich tomato butter sauce has been perfected by Gordon Ramsay - seriously, you just want to keep on eating it.

 I must say, Gordon Ramsay's recipe is just the best.
-I've been watching his 'Great Escape' programme on TV and it's brilliant.
-You can still buy Great Escape Gordon Ramsay book on Amazon.
+I've been watching his 'Great Escape' programme on TV, and it's brilliant.

 Okay, the list of ingredients is quite long, but they are mostly spices and I will say it is so worth making.